CaneTM/csc-230-projects/README.md

 # csc-230-projects

-A place for all the projects I did at NCSU for CSC 230 (C and Software Tools).
+A place for all the projects I did for CSC 230 (C and Software Tools) at NCSU.

 ## Project 2: infix